 - Wild Lettuce: Also called “opium lettuce”, effective, but safe enough that it’s been given to teething children to quell pain.
 This can also serve as a nervous system relaxant, natural cough suppressant and cooling agent throughout the body and body systems.
 This can be found growing all over the US, and Canada particularly during July- August.
 You’ll recognize this plant by it’s tall stature and somewhat dandelion- like appearance in the leaves and flowers.
 A major distinguishing factor is a prickly texture along the middle of the underside of the leaves.
 During blooming months, to derive the most medicinal substance from this plant, simply take a leaf or two off a taller plant– which can range from 3 or 4 feet, ranging to even upwards of 6 to 8 ft.
 When you do this, you’ll see a milky sap emerging right from the area from which you removed the leaf.
 This in itself is a concentrated and healing medicine.
 Very bitter, this natural extract has surprisingly potent pain managing properties.
 Despite it’s nickname, it’s quite a bit different in biochemical structure as it interacts with the brain, then say opioids or anything you would get prescribed by a doctor.
 This tends to work with the brain in a way that gives endorphins more of a rest and makes them more effective in the brain, rather than leading more to simply being produced, which can have a long term depleting or addicting effect on these important and quality of- life- changing neurotransmitters.

 - Prickly Ash: This anadine herb has shown helpful for the lymph system, so it’s no wonder it can be such a help for pain.
 This herb helps immensely with circulation.
-When applied topically, it can bring heat to an area which is often much needed in our Western Culture that seems to revolve around ice- cold drinks and foods that can lead to congestion and pain later down the road.
+When applied topically, it can bring heat to an area which is often much needed given such widespread low metabolic functioning (in turn, low body temperature, and poor circulation).
 Interestingly, prickly ash was quoted as a helpful antidote for feelings of torture by an herbalist at the School of Evolutionary Herbalism (R).

 - Meadowsweet: A natural anti- inflammatory that can kill pain similarly to aspirin and ibuprofen due to its active compound, salicylic acid.
 In fact, this active compound is precisely what was used to synthesize aspirin.
 Unfortunately, though, this manufactured and modified version is now known to kill tens of thousands a year and lead to severe damaging effects like ulcers and internal bleeding.
 Ironically, the natural form of this medicine, meadowsweet itself, is known to remedy these issues.
 This delightfully fragrant flower can be used for headaches, migraines, asthma rheumatism or joint pain, cramping, cervical dysplasia, as well as digestive discomfort and stagnation (R).